-Employer-sponsored retirement plans, IRAs (including rollovers), and annuities play an important role in the US retirement system, with assets earmarked for retirement representing close to one-third of US households' total financial assets at year-end 2022.
+Employer-sponsored retirement plans, IRAs (including rollovers), and annuities play an important role in the US retirement system, with assets earmarked for retirement representing close to one-third of US households' total financial assets at year-end 2023.

-Although household balance sheets were affected by the impact of a declining stock market over the year, assets earmarked for retirement amounted to \$33.6 trillion at year-end 2022 (Figure 8.5).
-The largest components of retirement assets were IRAs and employer-sponsored DC plans (including 401(k) plans), which together represented 62 percent of all retirement market assets at year-end 2022.
-IRAs and DC plans had about half of their assets invested in mutual funds at year-end 2022 (Figure 8.15).
-In addition, US households had \$1.2 trillion in variable annuity (VA) mutual fund assets held outside retirement accounts.
+Assets earmarked for retirement amounted to \$38.4 trillion at year-end 2023 (Figure 8.5)-up 12 percent from year-end 2022.
+The largest components of retirement assets were IRAs and employer-sponsored DC plans (including 401(k) plans), which together represented 63 percent of all retirement market assets at year-end 2023.
+IRAs and DC plans had about half of their assets invested in mutual funds at year-end 2023 (Figure 8.15).
+In addition, US households had \$1.3 trillion in variable annuity (VA) mutual fund assets held outside retirement accounts.